stabilaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 So during this trigger the ucr A can use is from three parts:

 - A's ucr by staking STB -- X;
-- The ucr converted from the amount of STB bruning according to a fixed rate -- Y;
+- The ucr converted from the amount of STB burning according to a fixed rate -- Y;

     If fee limit is greater than the ucr obtained from staking STB, then it will burn STB to get ucr.
 The fixed rate is: 1 Ucr = 100 UNIT, fee limit still has (200 - 10) STB = 190 STB available, but A only has 90 STB left, so the ucr it can keep consuming is 90 STB / 100 UNIT = 900000 ucr;